pakeke-constructor/umg-mod-monorepo/effects/planning.md

     - Meta/reflective behaviour
     - Dynamicism.
 Able to change itself easily.

-- Upon taking damage: Trigger all other upgrade abilities
+- Upon taking damage: Trigger all other passive effects
     - Meta/reflective behaviour
     - Requires a well-defined `trigger` format

+- -5% speed.
+After 200 seconds, this effect deletes itself, and all active effects are doubled in potency.
+    - Meta/reflective behaviour

 - On death: revive as 3 clones of yourself, and delete this upgrade.
-    - This one is actually really easy, just delete self! :)
+    - This one is actually really easy, just delete self!

+- On shoot bullet: Give all onDeath effects to the shot bullet
+    - THIS ONE WOULD BE SO COOL! :D

-## IDEA: Split into `upgrade` and `passive`.
+## IDEA: Split into parts:
+### `effect`, `effectAnswer`, and `effectTrigger`:
 There are a types of upgrades:
-- Upgrades:
+- effect:
     - stat up, when condition
     - do something each frame, when condition
-- Passives:
+- eventEffect:
-    trigger, action
-    - on trigger, do action
+    - triggers an ability by listening to events from an event-bus.
     - (We dont need targets/filters here, since we will emit an event.
         Future systems can use targets/filters if they want)
+- questionEffect:
+    answers a question from a question-bus.

 -------------